What is Gift Aid?

 Here are some more examples, this time of making a £100 donation after tax:

 |Tax Rate||Donation (after tax)||Charity Gift Aid||Personal Gift Aid||You've paid||Charity receives||HMRC keeps|

-The personal tax reclaim is done through your self assessment tax return, or by asking HMRC to amend your tax code.
+If you're in a higher rate tax band you can personally claim Gift Aid through your self-assessment tax return, or by asking HMRC to amend your tax code.

 Gift Aid eligibility

-Gift Aid can be claimed on your donations if you pay tax on any of the following in the UK:
+Charities can claim Gift Aid on your donations if you pay tax on any of the following in the UK:

 - a wage or pension

 - investment income or taxable savings e.g. in a building society

 - capital gains tax e.g. on the sale of property or shares